OptimusCoderr/codex/DeepSpeech.md

 ### How to create and delete a conda environment
 ```
-conda create --name venvna (replace venv in your preference)
+conda create --name venv (replace venv in your preference)
 ```

 To create an environment with a specific version of Python